The StreamBase Runtime can be said to exist on two levels:

 A StreamBase Application running in the StreamBase Runtime fabric can be as simple as a single EventFlow fragment running on a single JVM engine, running on a single machine.
 This is a single-node cluster, and is how EventFlow fragments are run and debugged in StreamBase Studio.

 Once your EventFlow fragment is developed and ready, you can deploy it from the command line with the epadmin command.
 This allows you to specify multiple combinations of fragments and engines, including duplicate fragments to provide a high availability deployment.
+Engines can contain multiple StreamBase fragments and one LiveView fragment.

 Your application can eventually be built up to run on many nodes hosted on several machines, including machines geographically separated.